Discworld (world)

 The Discworld is the fictional world where English writer Sir Terry Pratchett's Discworld fantasy novels take place.
 It consists of an interstellar planet-sized disc, which sits on the backs of four huge elephants, themselves standing on the back of a world turtle, named Great A'Tuin, as it slowly swims through space.

 The Disc is the setting for all forty-one Discworld novels; it was influenced by world religions which feature human worlds resting on turtles, as a setting to reflect situations on Earth, in a humorous way.
-The Discworld is peopled mostly by the three main races of men, dwarfs and trolls.
-As the novels progress, other lesser known races are included, such as dragons, elves, goblins and pixies.
+The Discworld is peopled mostly by three main races: men, dwarfs, and trolls.
+As the novels progress, other lesser known races are included, such as dragons, elves, goblins, and pixies.

 Pratchett first explored the idea of a disc-shaped world in the novel Strata (1981).